api3dao/oev-docs/docs/dapps/integration/contract-integration.md

 An example where doing so went wrong was Chainlink requiring their LUNA/USD data feed value to be at least `0.1`.
 Doing so caused them to misreport by an order or magnitude during the UST depeg, and caused a dApp to suffer more than $14MM in damages.

-We do not utilize such practical assumptions at our end, and recommend you to be very careful if you do.
+We do not utilize such heuristics at our end, and recommend you to be very careful if you do.

 :::